Trident (UK nuclear programme): Expert opinion

 Two non-representative polls of experts from the RUSI and the Royal Institute of International Affairs (commonly known as Chatham House) were conducted in 2010.
 The RUSI found a majority for those who think the benefits of Trident outweigh the costs (53%) compared to those that think the costs outweigh the benefits (13%) or are evenly balanced (34%).
 The Chatham House poll found a minority in favour of Trident replacement (22%), with more in favour of replacing with a cheaper system (43%) and 29% saying the UK should not replace Trident at all.

 Public opinion

 In April 2015, a YouGov poll found that 38% of people thought that Trident should be replaced in full, 28% wanted to replace it with a cheaper system, 19% thought the UK should completely give up its nuclear weapons, and 15% did not know.
 In September 2015, a Survation poll found that 29% agreed that Trident should be reformed to make it cheaper, 26% that it should be renewed in full, and 18% that it should be scrapped.
 27% did not know.
-Nuclear weapons are not the nation's biggest issue, with just 2% of people saying that it was nation's biggest worry in May 2015, compared to 21% in June 1987.
+Nuclear weapons are not the nation's biggest issue, with just 2% of people saying that it was the nation's biggest worry in May 2015, compared to 21% in June 1987.

+Public support for replacing the Trident system rose substantially following the Russian invasion of Ukraine: a YouGov poll found that support for replacing Trident with an equally-powerful missile system rose from 34% in September 2021 to 45% in March 2022, while support for complete nuclear disarmament fell from 23% to 18% in the same period.
+By June 2025, support for replacing Trident had risen to 50%, and support for total disarmament had fallen to 12%.